Key Takeaways

 How often should I perform maintenance on my oil furnace?

 You should perform maintenance on your oil furnace annually, including regular filter changes every three months and frequent inspections for leaks and damage.
+Keeping up with these tasks is crucial for keeping your furnace running efficiently and safely.

 What are the signs that my oil furnace needs repair?